 Reset Password from WordPress Admin Dashboard

-Dashboard --> Profile --> selecting their account and generating a new password under Account Management.
+Dashboard --> Profile --> Select their account and generate a new password under Account Management.

 Resetting Forgotten Password